Skip to main content

 Is Comprehension Better with Digital Text?
 An Updated Post with New Research

 New research indicates that the processing of texts on screens is faster and shallower than on paper.
-Students don’t comprehend digital text as well as they do paper text.
-But they must and they could.
+Students don’t comprehend digital text as well as they do paper text — but they can learn how to get the most out of these texts, with the right supports.

 This blog post was first published in October 2018.
 The reason for the repost is because of the great amount of relevant research that has been published since it first appeared.